 That’s the exact essence of video marketing for nonprofits.
 For example, with this video, UNICEF aimed to use the #RedDotChallenge to promote awareness about menstrual hygiene and engage people.
 So, the video is filled with catchy visuals that raise awareness.
 It also laid out a strong call to action for folks to participate in the #RedDotChallenge.
 We’ll talk about CTAs later.

 Your video goals are typically part of a wider narrative or overarching strategy.
 You might need to create a series of videos to meet this objective successfully.
 Each video must have a specific topic guiding it.
 Think about the topic as your angle or pitch, which translates to your video content.

 For example, if your video goal is to get more volunteers, you might decide to release three videos.
 The topic of the first video could be your cause, for instance, water pollution.
 The second video topic could be your nonprofit.
 The third topic could be how people can volunteer for the cause.

 The right topic can elicit the right emotions and connections.
-Check out Best Friends Society’s did in this Facebook Live video.
+Check out what Best Friends Society did in this Facebook Live video.
 The overarching goal of this video is to solicit donations for the cause.
 The topic of this video is animals to be helped.